swedenconnect/technical-framework/ELN-0615 - Signature Validation Assertion (SVA) Token.md

 <a name="examples"></a>
 ## 5. Examples

-The following example illustrates a basic SVA token according to this specification issued for a signed PDF document.
+The following example illustrates a basic SVT according to this specification issued for a signed PDF document.

-SVA token JWT:
+Signature validation token JWT:

 ```
 eyJ0eXAiOiJKV1QiLCJhbGciOiJFUzUxMiJ9.eyJhdWQiOiJodHRwOlwvXC9leGFtcGxlLmNvbVwvYXVkaWVuY2UxIiw